 People ask me all the time what it’s like being an employment discrimination attorney.
 This question is almost alwaysfollowed by, “you must have some crazy stories,” or “you’ve probably seen the worst of the worst bosses.”
 Yes, and yes.
 However, I’m seldom asked about the most exciting and best part of my job as an employment law lawyer-which is meeting some truly interesting people.
 Client interaction means so much to me as an attorney.
 It gives me a feel for what the person is going through, and all of their life experience that they bring to the table.
 As you can imagine we have diverse clients and they all have different backgrounds and stories.
 I enjoy listening to their stories and learning from their experiences.
-My fellow lawyers and I at The Spitz Law Firm have great respect for other people’s cultures, ethnic traditions and histories.
+My fellow lawyers and I at Spitz, The Employee’s Law Firm have great respect for other people’s cultures, ethnic traditions and histories.
 To my core, I believe that each person we meet can teach us something.
 Unfortunately, not everyone feels the same or has the same respect for people’s heritage or nationalities.

 Recently, there was an interesting case that came out of Michigan that made me smile.
 It’s a true example of justice being served and jurors not tolerating bigotry in the workplace.
 Michigan resident, Faisal Khalaf worked for Ford.
 Faisal was a brilliant engineer who had was praised for his performance just six months before his boss fired him.
 English was not Faisal’s first language and his boss treated him differently from his other co-workers because he had an accent.
 When Faisal’s boss spoke to him, he was rude, and made negative remarks regarding his accent.